A-mont/acelon-oracle/README.md

 See the test in [gtest.rs](tests/gtest.rs) for an example.

 The contract also stores a list of valid signers (Oracle addresses) and certificate hashes, only prices provided by the those Oracles (signers) and certificates will be accepted.

-# 🦾 How to Update Price Feeds on Vara with the Acelon Oracle Client

-This step-by-step guide explains how to update asset prices (e.g., VARA/USDT) using an oracle contract on Vara Network, following the Acelon standard and including trusted signers, certificates, and signature threshold.

----

-## 1. Deploy Your Oracle Contract on Vara

 - Deploy your contract (e.g., via Gear Frontend or CLI).
 - Save your deployed contract’s address (`program_id`).